ingo/ingo.github.io/_recipes/lemon_meringue_ice_cream.md

 title: Lemon Meringue Ice Cream
 ---

-This Lemon Meringue Ice Cream recipe is a delightful twist on the classic lemon meringue pie.
+This lemon meringue ice cream recipe is a delightful twist on the classic lemon meringue pie.
 It's a perfect treat for those hot summer days when you need something refreshing and tangy.
-The recipe was found on Epicurious, but has been a favorite on Love and Olive Oil.

 ### Ingredients